romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 The bundle provides Doctrine listeners, and you can even [push those to a queue](https://github.com/FriendsOfSymfony/FOSElasticaBundle/blob/master/doc/cookbook/doctrine-queue-listener.md).

 I'm not saying this is an _optimal_ implementation.
 Neither what I described is the only possible implementation.
-But I find funny than a lot of developers deal with _something close to CQRS_, without even realizing it.
+But I find funny that a lot of developers deal with _something close to CQRS_, without even realizing it.
 Without fancy names or buzzwords.
 Just because CQRS is a way to solve real problems, and it is not as complex as you may be lead to believe.

 Personal story, on my first contract as a senior consultant, I met a team who implemented CQRS, without knowing it.
 They had a Symfony application with a SQL database full of complex, entangled, data.
 They had some asynchronous mechanism writing a "flat" version to ElasticSearch.
 And they had a lot of users - sometimes, even peaks caused by TV ads - consuming that data.
 They had everything, but the name.